diogosilva96/etf-cli/README.md

 Available commands:

-- `etf-cli report` - generates a report for the ETFs in the configuration.
+- `report` - generates a report for the ETFs in the configuration
-- `etf-cli add <etf-symbol>` - adds the specified ETF symbol to the configuration.
+- `add <etf-symbol>` - adds the specified ETF symbol to the configuration.
 The symbol must exist in Yahoo finance, such as [VWCE.DE](https://finance.yahoo.com/quote/VWCE.DE/)
-- `etf-cli remove <etf-symbol>` - removes the specified ETF symbol from the configuration.
+- `remove <index>` - removes the ETF with the specified index from the configuration
-- `etf-cli list` - lists the ETF symbols currently in the configuration.
+- `list` - lists the ETF symbols currently in the configuration
-- `etf-cli help` - help command.
+- `help` - help command

 ## Installation